 Having the capability to bring her dog to the office was a big perk for Keely, who wanted to spend as much time with her new companion as possible.
-However, after a week of being a brand new dog-parent, the dog-friendly policy at her office was rescinded, and Keely had to find alternative care for Balto while she was at work.
+However, after a week of being a brand new dog-parent, the dog-friendly policy at her office was rescinded, and Keely had to find Dog Friendly Offices for Balto while she was at work.
 This is how she came across Fitdog.

 “After seeing how much fun Balto has at daycare, I now feel that taking him to work with me would be selfish.
 I love that he gets to be active at Fitdog, and it allows me to focus while I’m at work, especially knowing he’s in good hands” says Keely.

 In order to keep the trend of dog-friendly offices on the rise, dog owners must be considerate of others.
 Here are some things to consider:

 Dog’s Gotta Dog